 Not all optimization measures make sense

 After more than 450 extensive WordPress analyses and optimizations, we know: Not every optimization measure makes sense.
-Sometimes you get bogged down with an idea and invest a lot of time and effort in its implementation.
+Sometimes you get lost with an idea and invest a lot of time and effort in its implementation.
 The results are then usually sobering.
 Or in the worst case: not measurable at all.
-To make sure this doesn't happen to you, we have a small but fine framework for you today, with which you can determine exactly which of your optimization steps has the greatest influence on your page load time.
-This way you can keep an overview, even with dozens of optimization steps.
+So that this doesn't happen to you, we have a small but fine framework for you today, with which you can determine exactly which of your optimization steps has the greatest influence on your page load time.
+This way, you can keep an overview, even with dozens of optimization steps.

 Watch out when selling plugin!

-In response to recent incidents, such as the spam from the new owner of the display widget plugin, Mika Epstein has addressed the WP community on the topic of plugin sales.
-Her clear message to plugin sellers is: "STOP.
+In response to recent incidents, such as spam from the new owner of the Display Widget plugin, Mika Epstein has addressed the WP community with a post about selling plugin.
+Her clear message to plugin-sellers is: "STOP.
 THINK.
 BE CAUTIOUS."
-She also describes nine signs that indicate a potential buyer is pursuing questionable interests.
+She also describes nine signs that indicate a potential buyer has questionable interests.

-Almost half of the traffic on German online shops comes from mobile devices.
+Almost half of the traffic on German online stores comes from mobile devices.
 However, when it comes to buying, a third of users switch to tablets or laptops.
-The colleagues from KonversionsKraft show you how to analyse the behaviour of your customers and precisely understand where and how they buy.
+Our colleagues at KonversionsKraft show you how to analyze the behavior of your customers and understand exactly where and how they buy.

-That's why you should now switch to HTTPS now
+This is why you should switch to HTTPS now

-Last week, Chrome 62 was rolled out.
+Chrome 62 was rolled out last week.
 In the new version, visitors to HTTP pages with input fields (e.g. search fields, credit card information forms, and the like) get an explicit security warning.
 For Chrome users in incognito mode, all HTTP pages will even be displayed as "not secure".
 If you're worried that HTTPS will slow down your site , we can reassure you: Because with SSL your site will be even 45% faster.
 By the way, about 70% of all websites located at Raidboxes have already switched to HTTPS.

-David Hayes spoke with ten WP security experts, such as WordPress Core Security Team Lead Aaron Campbell and Sucuri ex-CEO Tony Perez, to get fresh input for a new online course on WP security.
-The key takeaways Hayes took away from the individual conversations are available here.
+David Hayes spoke with ten WP security experts, including WordPress Core Security Team Lead Aaron Campbell and Sucuri ex-CEO Tony Perez, to get fresh input for a new online course on WP security.
+The key takeaways Hayes took away from each conversation can be found here.

 Update makes Gutenberg the default editor